Nerve allograft

 Nerve allotransplantation (allo- means "other" in Greek) is the transplantation of a nerve to a receiver from a donor of the same species.
 For example, nerve tissue is transplanted from one person to another.
 Allotransplantation is a commonly used type of transplantation of which nerve repair is one specific aspect.

 The transplant is called an allograft, allogeneic transplant, or homograft.
-Currently the only FDA approved nerve allograft is the Avance graft of AxoGen.

 Nerve allograft

 A nerve allograft is used for the reconstruction of peripheral nerve discontinuities in order to support the axonal regeneration across a nerve gap caused by any injury.
 It is human nerve tissue, processed to remove cellular and noncellular factors such as cells, fat, blood, axonal debris and chondroitin sulfate proteoglycans while preserving the three-dimensional scaffold and basal lamina tubular structure of the nerve.
 This means the nerve allograft only consists of extracellular matrix (ECM), which is sterile and decullularized.

 There are three types of nerves;